-Offsets Field Size in bytes Value 12 MeasurementSummaryHash Н When the Responder does not support measurement or requested param1 =0, the field shall be absent.
-When the requested param1 =1, this field shall be the combined hash of Measurements of all measurable components considered to be in the TCB required to generate this response, computed as hash(Concatenation(MeasurementBlock[0].Measurement, MeasurementBlock[1].Measurement,)) where MeasurementBlock[x].Measurement is a measurement in TCB.
-When the requested param1 =1 and there are no measurable components in the TCB required to generate this response, this field shall be 0.
-When requested param1=0xFF, this field is computed as the hash(Concatenation(MeasurementBlock[0].Measurement,, MeasurementBlock[1].Measurement,, MeasurementBlock[1].Measurement)) of all supported measurements.
+Offsets Field Size in bytes Value 12 MeasurementSummaryHash Н When the Responder does not support measurements (MEAS_CAP=00b in CAPABILITIES response) or requested Param1 =0, this field shall be absent.
+When the requested Param1 =1, this field shall be the combined hash of Measurements of all measurable components considered to be in the TCB required to generate this response, computed as hash(Concatenation(MeasurementBlock[0], MeasurementBlock[1],)) where MeasurementBlock[x] denotes a measurement of an element in the TCB.
+Measurements are concatenated in ascending order based on their measurement index.
+When the requested Param1 =1 and there are no measurable components in the TCB required to generate this response, this field shall be 0.
+When requested Param1=0xFF, this field is computed as the hash(Concatenation(MeasurementBlock[0], MeasurementBlock[1],, MeasurementBlock[n])) of all supported measurement blocks available in the measurement index range 0x01 - 0xFE, concatenated in ascending index order.
+Indices with no associated measurements shall not be included in the hash calculation.
 12 + H ResponderContext Q Context of the Responder.
 Optional.
 If present, shall include a nonce and/or information belonging to the Responder.
 12 + H + Q OpaqueData OpaqueDataLength Optional.
 If present, the OpaqueData sent by the Responder is used to indicate any parameters that Responder wishes to pass to the Requester as part of PSK-based key exchange.
-12 + H + Q + OpaqueDataLength Responder Verify Data Н Data to be verified by the Requester using the finished_key of the Responder.
+12 + H + Q + OpaqueDataLength ResponderVerifyData Н Data to be verified by the Requester using the finished_key of the Responder.